Shaurya-Srivastav/Self-Driving-Car-Simulation-Using-Neural-Networks-and-Machine-Learning/README.md

   - if the car collides with the traffic, the car stops and turns grey as if it crashed.

-* Made with the help of Dr. Radu Mariescu-Istodor! *
+Made with the help and guidance from Dr. Radu Mariescu-Istodor!